-If you’re concerned about your cholesterol, you should be aware that brewing with an Espresso machine or drinking Espresso from your local coffee shop has high levels of Diterpenes, (Cafestol and Kahweol) which are potent cholesterol elevating compounds.
+If you’re concerned about your cholesterol, you should be aware that brewing with an Espresso machine or drinking Espresso from your local coffee shop has high levels of Diterpenes, (particularly Cafestol) which is a potent cholesterol elevating compound.

 According to Baylor College of Medicine, Cafestol, a compound found in coffee, is the most potent cholesterol elevating compound in the human diet and elevates cholesterol by hijacking a receptor in an intestinal pathway critical to its regulation.